nikvaessen/asr-wer/README.md

 sentences = ["she'll make sure you can't make it", "let's party!"]

 print(jiwer.ExpandCommonEnglishContractions()(sentences))
-# prints: ["she will make sure you can not make it", "let us party"!]
+# prints: ["she will make sure you can not make it", "let us party!"]
 ```

 #### ReplaceWords